 What is multidimensional poverty?

 Multidimensional poverty refers to a broader understanding of poverty that goes beyond income.
-It takes into account various factors such as access to education, healthcare, clean water, and sanitation.
+It considers various factors such as access to education, healthcare, clean water, and sanitation.

 The Global Multidimensional Poverty Index, developed in 2010 by the U.N.
 Development Programme and the Oxford Poverty and Human Development Initiative, offers a comprehensive framework for assessing poverty.
 This index evaluates people across 10 key indicators, including nutrition, child mortality, years of schooling, school attendance, cooking fuel, sanitation, drinking water, electricity, housing, and assets.
 If a person lacks access to three or more of these standards, they’re identified as multidimensionally poor.
 The index offers insights into specific interventions needed to address poverty effectively in each country.